ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 ## Operational Flight Procedure

-The TF-G250 supports two main operational procedures for atmospheric profiling:
+The TF-G250 supports several flight procedures for atmospheric profiling:

-1. **Automatic Powered Flight:** The autogyro performs vertical profiling by executing a controlled spiral ascent followed by a descent.
+- **Automatic Powered Flight:** The autogyro performs vertical profiling by executing a controlled spiral ascent followed by a descent.
 This method allows adaptation to wind conditions, including straight vertical climbs into the wind when spiral flight is less effective.

 <div style="width:100%; padding-top: 56.25%;position: relative;overflow: hidden;">
   <iframe style="width: 100%;height: 100%;position: absolute;top: 0;left: 0;" src="https://www.youtube.com/embed/DTOk--t4eaM?loop=1&playlist=DTOk--t4eaM&mute=1" frameborder="0" allowfullscreen>
   </iframe>
 </div>

-2. **Balloon-Assisted Deployment:** Radiosonde-like flight - for higher altitudes beyond the reach of the autogyro's own propulsion, the TF-G250 can be carried aloft by a traditional meteorological balloon.
-Upon reaching the desired altitude, the TF-G250 detaches and performs a controlled descent, collecting atmospheric data during both the ascent (via telemetry relay) and the descent phase.
+- **Balloon-Assisted Deployment:** Radiosonde-like flight - for higher altitudes beyond the reach of the autogyro's own propulsion, the TF-G250 can be carried aloft by a traditional meteorological balloon.
+Upon reaching the desired altitude, the TF-G250 detaches and performs a controlled descent, collecting atmospheric data during the ascent (via telemetry relay) and the descent phase.

-Future enhancements may include ground-based automation for launch, recovery, and servicing of both operational modes.
+- **Automated Ground Vehicle Launch and Recovery:** The TF-G250 can be launched and retrieved automatically using a small autonomous ground vehicle.
+This method is compatible with existing stratospheric balloon infrastructure, which typically consists of a reinforced flat area and a compact shelter or garage where the equipment is stored.
+Such automation enables repeated launches and recoveries with minimal human presence, improving operational efficiency during long-term or remote-site campaigns.